 Skip to main content

-The primary audience for this document is the authors of analysis tools.
-Some very advanced users might find it interesting.
-But it would make a very poor introduction for anyone else; instead see our Start Here page.
+This document is mainly useful to authors of analysis tools.
+Some very advanced users might find it interesting, but it would make a very poor introduction for anyone else; instead see our Start Here page.

 Normative and non-normative sections